tencentyun/intlcloud-documents/product/计算/容器服务/购买指南/购买容器集群/集群新增资源所属项目说明_intl_en.md

 ### Notes

 1. We recommend you allocate all the resources in a cluster to the same project.
 2. If you need to distribute the CVMs in a cluster to different projects, go to the CVM Console to migrate projects.
+For more information, see [Adjusting Project Configuration](https://intl.cloud.tencent.com/document/product/213/16514).
 3. If CVMs belong to different projects, they belong to different `security group instances`.
 Try to configure the same `security group rules` for the CVMs in the same cluster.
+For more information, see [Changing Security Group](https://intl.cloud.tencent.com/document/product/213/16564).